sb-ncbr/AtomicChargeCalculator2/new/src/deployment/README.md

+## Nginx

+`nginx.conf` provides a configuration that can be used to deploy ACCII using nginx.

 ## Setup Using Docker
 A quicker way of running ACC II locally is to use `docker compose`.
 This will start up 3 containers for API, web and database.